zowe/docs-site/docs/getting-started/zowe-architecture.md

 <img src="../images/api-mediation/api-discovery.png" alt="Zowe API Discovery" width="600px"/>

+## Caching service

+The Caching service aims to provide an API which offers the possibility to store, retrieve and delete data associated with keys.
+The service is used only by internal Zowe applications and will not be exposed to the internet.
+Its URL is `https://<ZOWE_HOST_IP>:7555`.
+For more  information about the Caching service, see its [documentation](../extend/extend-apiml/api-mediation-caching-service.md).

 ## MVS, JES, and USS UI

 Zowe provides a number of rich GUI web applications for working with z/OS.
 This includes the MVS Explorer for data sets, the JES Explorer for jobs, and the USS Explorer for the Unix File System.
 You can access them through the Zowe desktop.